Tips for Life in the US

 The United States is a large and diverse country.
-Life in the US can vary from region to region and even from neighborhood to neighborhood within a city, so it is difficult to generalize.
-However, below are some statements that are most likely true of any community which houses a college or university in the US.
+Life here can vary from region to region and even from neighborhood to neighborhood within a city, so it is difficult to generalize.
+However, the following statements can most likely be said about any community in the U.S. that houses a college or university.

 Renting an Apartment

-• Apartment rental leases are legally binding and are very, very difficult to break.
+• Apartment rental leases are legally binding and very difficult to break.

-• Be certain all of your questions about the apartment rental lease are answered to your satisfaction before you sign.
+• Make sure that all of your questions about the apartment rental lease are answered to your satisfaction before you sign a lease agreement.

 • If it can be avoided, don’t rent an apartment before you see it.